 This can be the subtlest of the three areas we’ve looked at so far.
 But, it’s important to say that just because soft furnishings and accessories feel like a smaller touch, they won’t go unnoticed.
 Pink is a colour that wants to be seen, and because it’s used less commonly, your eye seeks it out quicker than you might expect.

-A pink printed cushion on a bedspread is one of the most discreet ways to use pink.
-But, though it seems contradictory, the more pink you use, the more subtle the overall look will be.
+A pink printed cushion on a bedspread is one of the most discreet ways you can use pink.
+But, though it seems contradictory, the more pink you use, the subtler the overall look will be.
 It’s because it creates a sudden point of contrast, whereas more pink textiles mean your room’s palette becomes more blended.
 It stops one key thing from sticking out quite so much.
 Look past the desk and into the hallway behind it in our image, and you’ll see Old Rose walls and a footstool in our Chloe Belgian linen in Old Rose too.
-Too much pink you might think, but actually, they almost become one entity.
-And in our bedroom image, we used our Chloe linen in pink on the footstool once more, which is the same tone of pink used on the Emma floral printed cushion.
+Too much pink you might think, but actually, they almost become one.
+And in our bedroom image, we used the Chloe linen in pink on the footstool again, which is the same tone of pink on the Emma floral printed cushion.
 Look up and you’ll see a folded throw and a touch of greenery within a crumbling pink pot.
 These little pink accents all knit together, rather than hanging loosely in a room.

 Take it outside of the bedroom

 Pink isn’t a colour for a little girl’s bedroom alone.
 It works in absolutely every room.
-In a hallway, it’s a happy, uplifting colour to walk side by side with; in a kitchen, it’s unexpected and refreshing; in a living room, it feels a bit brave without being bold (have a look at interior designer Rita Konig’s living room for further inspiration); in a bathroom, we find it helps us to feel more relaxed and soothed; in a home office, it feels creative; and in a bedroom, it’s full of necessary softness…
+In a hallway, it’s a happy, uplifting colour to walk side by side with; in a kitchen, it’s unexpected and refreshing; in a living room, it feels a bit brave without being bold (have a look at interior designer Rita Konig’s living room for further inspiration); in a bathroom, it’ll help you feel more relaxed and soothed; in a home office, it feels creative; and in a bedroom, it’s full of necessary softness…